Every day, thousands of people are involved in preventing and tackling crime across Merseyside.

 As an established and experienced body the MCJB provides the Commissioner with an ideal forum to discuss criminal justice issues with officers at an appropriate level.
 The Board provides the Commissioner with the opportunity to hear about issues or blockages within the criminal justice system and consider and recommend remedies with partners to such issues.

-By working together the Board, the PCC has successfully agreed pan-Merseyside strategies that help to ensure a consistent, efficient and effective approach to a range of issues including domestic violence and reducing reoffending.
+By working together, the Board led by the PCC has successfully agreed pan-Merseyside strategies that help to ensure a consistent, efficient and effective approach to a range of issues including domestic violence and reducing reoffending.

 Partnerships

 The MCJB also has links to Community Safety Partnerships, health services and voluntary agencies supporting the criminal justice system.
-It also has a range of sub-groups which are focused on specific issues, such as reducing reoffending, youth offending, hate crime, domestic violence and victims and witnesses.
+It also has a range of sub-groups which are focused on specific issues, such as reducing reoffending, a focus on court and prosecution performance, youth offending, hate crime, and victims and witnesses.